PoisotLab/manuscript-template/manuscript.md

 ---

-This template uses recent versions of `pandoc` and `pandoc-crossref` to faciltate the referencing of equations, figures, and tables within the text.
+This template uses recent versions of `pandoc` and `pandoc-crossref` to facilitate the referencing of equations, figures, and tables within the text.
 For example, the following equation

 $$J'(p) = \frac{1}{\text{log}(S)}\times\left(-\sum p \times \text{log}(p)\right)$$ {#eq:eq1}